smshagor-dev/Federated-Learning-on-Non-IID-Data-Differential-Privacy/README.md

 Important scope notes:

 - This is not local DP.
 Noise is not added independently on each client in the root runtime.
-- This is not secure aggregation in the active root codepath.
+- This is not secure aggregation in the active root code path.
 - `optimizer.grad_clip_norm` and `dp.update_clip_norm` are separate controls.
 - `optimizer.grad_clip_norm` clips optimization gradients before the optimizer step.
 - `dp.update_clip_norm` clips the final transmitted client update before server aggregation.